Nafees10/qscript/spec/syntax.md

 * `DATA_TYPE1` is the data type for the first value.
 * `NAME1` is the name for the first value

+Keep in mind that recursive dependency is not possible in structs, as they are allocated on stack, however, you can store reference to any struct in a struct, as reference will be initialised to null.

-QScript does not _yet_ allow functions as members of structs, only variables can be members.
+QScript does not allow functions as members of structs, only variables can be members.

 An example usage of a struct would be:
 ```